charles-zhng/charles-zhng.github.io/_pages/about.md

 title: About me
 ---

-I'm a final semester senior at UMass Amherst majoring in Computer Science and minoring in philosophy.
+I graduatead from UMass Amherst with a major in Computer Science and a minor in philosophy.
+Current a SWE intern at Amazon.
 Generally interested in anything related to the cognitive sciences.
-I like staying active, love sleeping a full 8 hours, and watch rock climbing youtube videos in my free time :)
+I like staying active, love sleeping a full 8 hours, and binge rock climbing youtube videos in my free time :)